KannonZenetism/zenetism-field-physics/lattice-mathematics/lmx/orientation-emanation-math.md

 Centropy and entropy arise from **how oriented beings relate** to the requisites.

 - Centropic beings orient toward ⚫ Aion as enduring, source-facing stillness
-- Entropic beings, rooted in 🕷️ Nekron, do not orient toward source; their motion expresses dispersive fragmentation, often culminating in the dispersive phase of ♾ Khaon
+- Entropic beings, rooted in 🕷️ Nekron, do not orient toward source; their motion expresses dispersive fragmentation, often culminating in the dispersive limit of ♾ Khaon

 Thus: